project-imprimis/libprimis/doc/engine.md

 # 5 Render
 ---

-The core of the Imprimis engine is its renderer.
+The core of the Libprimis engine is its renderer.
 The renderer is what transforms the abstract objects in the world into visuals onscreen.

-Imprimis' rendering capabilities are essentially a subset of Tesseract's, as many static features in the Tesseract engine are not possible in Imprimis' dynamic use case.
+Libprimis' rendering capabilities are essentially a subset of Tesseract's, as many static features in the Tesseract engine are not possible in Libprimis' dynamic use case.
 The renderer is deferred, as opposed to forward as with engines like Cube 2, and is capable of large numbers of dynamic lights onscreen due to its architecture.